Charles Pickering Bowditch

 Charles Pickering Bowditch (September 30, 1842 – June 1, 1921) was an American financier, archaeologist, cryptographer and linguistics scholar who specialized in Mayan epigraphy.
+He served as president of the American Academy of Arts and Sciences from 1917 to 1919.
+He was a major donor for the Peabody Museum at Harvard University, and funded numerous academic expeditions to Central America.

+Personal life and education

 Bowditch was born in Boston into the Massachusetts Bowditch family of mathematician Nathaniel Bowditch, his grandfather, and physiologist Henry Pickering Bowditch, his brother, son of Jonathan Ingersoll Bowditch and Lucy Orme Nichols.
+He prepared for college at the Dixwell School, where he graduated at the top of his class.
 He received his undergraduate degree in 1863 and his master's in 1866, both from Harvard University.
-During the American Civil War he served as an officer in the 55th Massachusetts Volunteer Infantry, a colored regiment, rising to the rank of captain, and then served as a captain in the 5th Massachusetts Volunteer Cavalry, also a colored regiment.

 In 1866, he married Cornelia L. Rockwell who bore him four children who survived him.
 He died in 1921 in Jamaica Plain, Massachusetts, and was buried with a Unitarian service.

+Career

+During the American Civil War, Bowditch served as an officer in the 55th Massachusetts Volunteer Infantry, a colored regiment, rising to the rank of captain, and then served as a captain in the 5th Massachusetts Volunteer Cavalry, also a colored regiment.

 As a businessman Bowditch participated unsuccessfully in the Pennsylvania oil rush and returned to Massachusetts to manage the estate of Mrs. William Wadsworth, which gave him experience as a financial trustee.
 He went on to manage many trusts, was a director of the Massachusetts Cotton Mills and the Pepperell Manufacturing Company, the Boston and Providence Railroad Company, American Bell Telephone Company, and a director and later president of the Massachusetts Hospital Life Insurance Company.
 For three years he was vice-president of the American Bell Telephone Company.

+Academic interests and contributions

 In 1888, Bowditch took a trip to the Yucatán and southern Mexico and became interested in the Mayan culture.
 While he funded much Mayan research, his own Mayan work focused on deciphering Mayan epigraphy and their calendar system.
 He was one of the founders of the American Anthropological Association.
 In 1891 Bowditch was elected a member of the American Antiquarian Society.
+He was treasurer of the American Academy of Arts and Sciences from 1905 to 1915 and went on to serve as president from 1917 to 1919.
+His family had deep ties to the academy: his grandfather Nathaniel Bowditch had previously served as president of the AAAS from 1829 to 1838, and his father had served as its treasurer from 1842 to 1852.